awslabs/amazon-sagemaker-workshop/modules/Distributed_Training_CLI_Console.md

 - In the second job, we'll use `ShardedByS3Key` for the `train` channel (note that we'll keep `FullyReplicated` for the validation channel).
 So, for the training data, we'll pass each S3 object to a separate machine.
 Since we have 5 files (one for each year), we'll train on 5 machines, meaning each machine will get a year's worth of records.

 - We'll be using the AWS CLI and Bash scripts to run the training jobs.
-Using the AWS CLI and scripts is an excellent way to automate machine learning pipelines and repetitive tasks, such as periodic training jobs.
-If you haven't done so already, please set up and open your Cloud9 environment now as described in [**Cloud9 Setup**](../Cloud9).
-Below is a screenshot of what your Cloud9 environment should look like as you create the first script below and run the related commands.
-Step-by-step instructions follow.
+Besides [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines), using the AWS CLI and scripts is another way to automate machine learning pipelines and repetitive tasks.
+Either [**AWS CloudShell**](https://aws.amazon.com/cloudshell/) or [**AWS Cloud9**](https://aws.amazon.com/cloud9/) can be used to easily run Bash scripts in a workshop setting.
+AWS CloudShell is a browser-based shell that makes it easy to securely manage, explore, and interact with your AWS resources.
+To run Bash scripts for workshops using CloudShell, simply create raw text script files on your local computer, and then follow the instruction steps for [uploading and running script files](https://docs.aws.amazon.com/cloudshell/latest/userguide/getting-started.html).
+If you prefer to use Cloud9 but you haven't done so already, please set up and open your Cloud9 environment now as described in [**Cloud9 Setup**](../Cloud9).

+    Below is a screenshot of what the first script should look like as you create it and run the related commands.
+Step-by-step instructions follow, ALONG WITH CODE TO COPY AND PASTE.

 ![Cloud9](./images/distrib-dev-environment.png)